chinzhiweiblank/coredns-acme/README.md

 The default certificate authority (CA) used is LetsEncrypt.

 ## Description
 DNS over TLS is currently done through the CoreDNS `tls` plugin.
 You have to manually create and provide a certificate and key.
 You also have to do it when the certificate expires.

 However, the `acme` plugin automatically creates and renews the certificate for you, using the `ACME` protocol.

 `ACME` uses challenges to prove that you own the domain.
 One challenge is `DNS01`, which requires adding DNS records on the authoritative nameserver for your domain.
 CoreDNS, as a nameserver, can resolve this by creating and providing the necessary records for solving this challenge.

+### Why do you need certificates?
+Certificates allow you to perform SSL/TLS where communication between the client and the server is encrypted so that only the intended recipient can access it.
+Information you send on the Internet is passed from computer to computer to get to the destination server.
+Any computer in between you and the server can see your sensitive information if it's not encrypted.

+When an SSL/TLS certificate is used, the information becomes unreadable to everyone except for the server you are sending the information to.
+This protects it from hackers and identity thieves.

+### Managing Certificates Manually
+To generate a TLS/SSL certificate, you need to do the following:
+1. Generate a Certificate Signing Request (CSR)
+2. Cut and paste the CSR into a Certificate Authority's (CA) web page
+3. Prove ownership of the domain(s) in the CSR through the CA's challenges
+4. Download the issued certificate and install it on the user's server

+Managing certificates manually poses a risk to systems in production because:
+1. Users can forget to renew certificate until expiration
+2. Risk of exposure leads to gaps in ownership and hence Man-in-the-Middle attacks and breaches.

 ## How ACME works
 In the beginning, the client needs to register an account with a CA and add the domain under it.
 Then it needs to prove that it owns the domain through domain validation.